ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_10_8_Patch_Notes.md

 -   **module** : mm
 -   **Category** : Memory Error
 -   **Reproducibility** : Rare
--   **Description** : Fixed an issue where ServiceThread could reference invalid memory in an IPC connection environment..
+-   **Description** : Fixed an issue where ServiceThread could reference invalid memory in an IPC connection environment.

 ### BUG-52087<a name=bug-52087></a> Fixed an error that could occur when using UNION ALL in a View that uses the ROW_NUMBER() function.